 - Turn on your ‘job hunting status’ if not employed to alert recruiters

 We’re not just talking about researching potential employers (which you should absolutely do!)
 We’re talking about researching what the job market is like.
-One thing that I sometimes fail to consider is all the questions you’re likely to have as you’re job searching such as;
+One thing that I sometimes fail to consider is all the questions you’re likely to have as you search, such as:

 - How do I schedule interviews when I work full-time?